 It was customary to execute criminals, particularly non-citizens, who had been given the death penalty at the Ludi: public games and entertainment.

 Christianity brought the Circus and Colosseum to an end

-Certainly the Christians and their new view of morality actively and publicly contrasted the games at the Colosseum.
-In one such event a monk broke into the arena to proclaim his disgust and was duly stoned to death by the crowd.
+The Christians and their new view of morality actively and publicly contrasted the games at the Colosseum.
+This was because of the violence within them, but also their role as pagan religious sacrificial function.
+It was not an easy transition for society to accept: In one event a monk broke into the arena to proclaim his disgust and was duly stoned to death by the crowd.
 It is possible that events such as these forced the end of the games around the fifth century (404AD) during the reign of Emperor Honorius although games with beasts went on for a further century.

 The Colosseum was increasingly used as a stage for a number of religious displays which with the passing of time were supplemented with increasingly profane exhibitions.
 All shows were eventually abolished during the Renaissance.
 The cross which still stands in the Colosseum dates back to the 18th century.